Beanalini/text-editor-PWA/README.md

   ## Description

- The text editor application, JUTE (Just ANother Text Editor), developed in this project is a single-page application that meets PWA criteria.
+ The text editor application, JUTE (Just Another Text Editor), developed in this project is a single-page application that meets PWA criteria.
 The text editor application will run in your browser and is downloadable as a web application to your desktop/device.
 A number of data persistance techniques have been utilized ensuring user entered data is persistent and retrievable when a application is closed and opened respectively.
 The application also functions off-line maintaining data retrieval and persistance.

   ### Functional Requirements